lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 ## I am starting a new company!

 Over the last few months, I've come to truly realize the impact and significance that Lunch Money has had on my life.
 By Silicon Valley standards, it's barely a success story.
-It doesn't make a million dollars a year and there are no ambitions to take it that far.
+It doesn't make millions of dollars a year and there are no ambitions to take it that far.

 Instead, it has reached a sustained level of stability and profitability appropriate for supporting my personal lifestyle.
 Along with that came a host of intangibles–it taught me grit, perseverance, and initiative.
 It showed me what I was able to achieve on my own, and the impact that I, as a singular person, can have on a community of other builders, entrepreneurs and people interested in tracking their personal finance.
 It was incredible for my self-confidence, for my personal purpose and for my outlook on life.